-374. From a minerals planning perspective, the ability to maintain steady and adequate supplies of an important mineral is a material consideration that may substantial degree of harm caused to the significance of an affected heritage asset.
-It should however be noted that it is expected that to avoid harm, alternative options should first be considered.

-375. Where minerals development proposals are deemed likely to cause less than substantial harm to the significance of heritage assets and / or their setting, consideration will be given to the degree of harm weighted against the demonstrable public benefits of the development.
+374. From a minerals planning perspective, the ability to maintain steady and adequate supplies of an important mineral is a material consideration that may outweigh any substantial degree of harm caused to the significance of an affected heritage asset.
+Nevertheless, attempts to avoid harm should be explored wherever possible.
+Where minerals development proposals are deemed likely to cause less than substantial harm to the significance of heritage assets and / or their setting, consideration will be given to the degree of harm weighted against the demonstrable public benefits of the development.

-376. Proposals for minerals development, which could affect heritage assets, must be accompanied by a suitably detailed assessments of heritage impact that must have regard where relevant, to anticipated changes to local hydrology.
+375. Proposals for minerals development, which could affect heritage assets, must be accompanied by a suitably detailed assessment of heritage impacts that must have regard where relevant, to anticipated changes to local hydrology.
 In addition to establishing the significance of each affected heritage asset, analysing potential harm and setting out any reasoned justification for reluctantly allowing harm or loss to occur, thoroughly evidenced means and measures of how mitigating harm and the avoidance of loss should also be provided.
 Where heritage assets of archaeological interest may be affected, sufficient provision should also be made for their effective preservation in situ or the investigation, excavation and the recording of any finds.
 The preservation in situ of archaeological assets will normally be the preferred solution.
 Although decisions will be taken on a case-by-case basis largely determined by practicality and the scale of importance (e.g. national or otherwise) of the heritage asset.